Home Compare RXL.PA vs SOP.PA

 Valuation

-Both look solid on valuation, though Sopra Steria Group SA still holds the stronger peer position.
+Both rank well on valuation, but Sopra Steria Group SA still holds a clear edge.

 Profitability — Dominant Gap